University of Chicago Scavenger Hunt: History

-Scav Hunt was founded in 1987 by Chris Straus, who organized the list and judged items collected by other residents of Hitchcock house, with Cassie Scharff, Diane Kelly, and Nolan McCarty.
+Scav Hunt was founded in 1987 by Chris Straus, who organized the list and judged items collected by other residents of Hitchcock house, with Cassie Scharff, Diane Kelly, Rick Jeffries, and Nolan McCarty.

 Perhaps the most notable item that has yet been completed was from the 1999 list; a breeder reactor in a shed was successfully built in front of Ida Noyes Hall.
 The item itself was a joke referring to the "Radioactive Boy Scout" David Hahn.
 The students irradiated thorium with thermal neutrons and observed traces of uranium and plutonium.

 In 2002, Scav Hunt was the subject of a documentary titled The Hunt.
 The 2007 Scav Hunt was also the subject of a documentary, Scavengers.

 The Scav Hunt formerly held the Guinness World Record for largest scavenger hunt.
 To obtain the record, the Judges organized a miniature scavenger hunt during the 2011 Hunt.
 The smaller event was required to meet the Guinness World Record definition of a scavenger hunt.
 The Scav Hunt has since been officially surpassed for the title of the world's largest scavenger hunt by "Passport to Provo," an event organized by Provo and Google.

 Due to the COVID-19 pandemic, the 2020 and 2021 Hunts were held virtually.

+In 2024, The Hanna Holborn Gray Special Collections Research Center curated an exhibit titled Scav Hunt at UChicago: Seeking Fun, Finding Tradition about the history and traditions of Scav.
+On May 1, 2024, the eve of Scav 2024, they hosted a Meet the Founders panel, where Dr. Chris Straus, Cassie Scharff, Diane Kelly, Rick Jeffries, and Nolan McCarty talked about how it all began.